infusion/node-dsh/README.md

 historyIgnoreDuplicate
 ---
 Boolean to ignore a command of being written to history twice, if the previous command was the same.
 Default is false, so every command is written to history

+historyFilter
+---
+If history filters are active, the user can browse through the history more easily by typing in the first few characters of a command

 Copyright and licensing
 ===